 A business plan should include segmented goals, growth projections, and other important aspirational metrics that reflect the progress of your efforts.

-The beginning of the plan usually offers general company information, including your address and contact information, followed by a table of contents and non-disclosure statement.
+The beginning of the plan usually offers general company information, including your address and contact information, followed by a table of contents and a non-disclosure statement.

-It also includes information about funding, purpose and long term goals, and can even feature information about the history of the company, target customers, operations, and cash flow.
+It also includes information about funding, purpose, and long-term goals, and can even feature information about the history of the company, target customers, operations, and cash flow.

 Step 2: Implement the Plan